darksoil-studio/linked-devices-zome/docs/setup.md

 > [!NOTE]
 > You can read more about the context pattern [here](https://darksoil.studio/tnesh-stack/guides/custom-elements#context).

-> [!NOTE]
-> Go to [this page](https://darksoil.studio/tnesh-stack/integrating-with-frameworks/), to see examples on integrating this module in each javascript framework.

 5. [Choose which elements you need](/elements/link-devices-recipient.md) and import them like this:

 ```js